electricessence/TypeScript.NET/source/System.Linq/README.md

 Exported in this module is the ```Enumerable``` class which contains all available LINQ methods you would expect.

-Because the notion of 'extensions' in JavaScript is not a simple and elegant as C#, it was important to allow for flexibility of use.
+Because the notion of 'extensions' in JavaScript is not as simple and elegant as C#, it was important to allow for flexibility of use.

 ### Usage